 6) Dream Up a Relaxing Bedroom

 Extend the calming influence of a bedroom beyond the bed: Keep only the essentials within reach and within view.
-Decorate the walls in colours that comfort you, and add only artwork that makes you smile.
+Decorate the walls in colours that comfort you, and add only artwork like a gallery wall that makes you smile.
 Cover the floor with rugs or carpeting that feels best on bare feet.
 Cocooning your bed in yards of fabric can also help you block out the world, literally and figuratively.

 7) Organise Away Chaos